creaktive/rainbarf/README.md

 # DESCRIPTION

 Fancy resource usage charts to put into the [tmux](http://tmux.sourceforge.net/) status line.
-The load history chart is tinted with the following colors to reflect the system memory allocation:
+The CPU utilization history chart is tinted with the following colors to reflect the system memory allocation:

 - __green__: free memory;
 - __yellow__: active memory;